-Your vehicle can be programmed to sound the horn three times and unlock the driver's door when both doors are closed and there is a keyless access. transmitter inside the vehicle.
-When the driver's door is opened, the key in reminder chime will sound continuously.
+Your vehicle can be programmed to sound the horn three times and unlock the driver's door when both doors are closed and there is a keyless access transmitter inside the vehicle.
+When the driver's door is opened, a reminder chime will sound continuously.
 The vehicle will remain locked only when at least one transmitter has been removed from the vehicle and both doors are closed.
-See DIC Vehicle Personalization on page 3-78.
+See DIC Vehicle Personalization on page 3-76.